unstoppabledomains/dot-crypto/ARCHITECTURE.md

 Ethereum CHAIN ID is an ID of ethereum network a node is connected to.
 Each RPC provider can only be connected to one network.
 There is only one production network with CHAIN ID equal to `1` and called `mainnet`.
 Other networks are only used for testing purposes of a different kind.
 See [EIP-155](https://eips.ethereum.org/EIPS/eip-155) for more information.
 CHAIN ID of an ethereum node can be determined by calling [net_version method](https://eth.wiki/json-rpc/API#net_version) on JSON RPC which should be used as a default when only JSON RPC provider is given.

 Crypto Registry Contract Address is an actual address of a contract deployed.
 There is only one production registry address on the mainnet: [0xD1E5b0FF1287aA9f9A268759062E4Ab08b9Dacbe](https://etherscan.io/address/0xD1E5b0FF1287aA9f9A268759062E4Ab08b9Dacbe).
 This address should be used as a default for mainnet configuration.

+### Retrieving all records

+Current Resolver allows one to retrieve all crypto records of a domain.
+However, due to some limitation of Ethereum Technology and gas price optimizations on management, it comes with a significant performance downside requiring one to do at least 3 queries to blockchain.
+In case when a domain has 1000+ records or large records changing history, it can require more.

+TODO: describe the algorithm

+<div id="management"></div>

 ## Managing domain records